Punchvrlol/P12-Cracker/README.md

 1. download script

+2. upload to what every you use

-2. add your discord webhook and file(s) like
+3. add your discord webhook, file, github repo, and github token

-3. run script and wait
+4. run script and wait